serzhan181/draw_me_please/README.md

 ### How to use?

 This is currently being in development, so to use this you have to clone the repository.
 After cloning this make sure you've installed all dependencies.
-Then, go to server folder and in terminal run `yarn dev` and quit from server and go to client folder and run the exact same command.
+Then, run `yarn dev` in and go to client folder and run the exact same command.
 The script in client folder will run localhost:3000 but that's not what we need.
-Insted, go to localhost:5000 and click on `▶` button.
-That's it.
-Go to exact same direcory in other tab and draw - you will see instant changes in two tabs.
+Insted, go to localhost:5000.
+Boom, there you go.